 This conjunction of technology and tradition was also apparent in the ideal of ‘craft’ that promised to return meaning to work.
 The clearest example of this was in the lecture recounting a cycle tour of the UK that the speaker had undertaken to visit a range of craftspeople.
 The tour had been documented using photography and interviews, then uploaded as a slideshow to play over the edited narratives of the interviewees on a website.
-We were shown one of these short films showing a walking stick maker from Lincolnshire.
+We were shown one of these short films featuring a walking stick maker from Lincolnshire.
 With a strong regional accent, clearly locating him in a concrete geographical and class location, he worked with very basic, traditional hand tools, in tune with the seasons when gathering wood, to make a range of traditional walking sticks, for traditional shepherds for example.
 Doubling this sense of craft, the speaker rhetorically laid claim to a ‘craft’ documenting his subjects with digital photography and interviews to create a website and modern book, more reminiscent of the high-tech, media focussed, creative economy than traditional manufacturing.
 In a similar way, this ethic of craft was presented in a lecture about 3D printing.
-At first appearance, the image of younger people playing with laptops and 3D printers could not be further from that of an old man hand carving sticks in his garden shed, but both images came together in a celebration of physically making things, of tinkering, and of an amateurish ideal of passionate commitment to a craft, sharing knowledge and skills in a community.
+At first appearance, the image of younger people playing with laptops and 3D printers could not be further from that of an older man hand carving sticks in his garden shed, but both images came together in a celebration of physically making things, of tinkering, and of an ideal of passionate commitment to a craft, sharing knowledge and skills in a community.
 With the 3D printers, for example, the real craft was is the making of these machines and the programming, very clearly reflecting Sennett’s (2009) analysis of open source software programming in craft terms.

 This sense of bifurcated time, combining a romantic, retrospective form of nostalgia with a techno-utopian, prospective celebration of technological progress, also surfaced in relation to nature and the environment.
-Ecology was continually evoked as something sacred and almost, or potentially about to be, lost.
+Ecology was continually evoked as something sacred and almost, or about to be, lost.
 A key focus of several talks and workshops was reconnection with nature, by surfing, canoeing, doing yoga at dawn, or through simple food and camping.
 These activities were presented as a way to return to something ‘primordial’ (as the camp organizer put it) and basic in human nature, taking us back to our roots and to something that had been lost in the progress of modernity.
 In a very muted form, this could be seen as reflecting elements of the critique of civilisation prevalent in much more radical social movements organised around eco-activism and with an ideological orientation toward anarcho-primitivism (Zerzan 1996), such as Earth First! or in parts of the Climate Camp movement.
 In the Do Lectures, however, attempts to re-sacralise nature run hand in hand with commerce and technological progress.
 One of the main organizers of the event also runs an outdoor activities company, offering management development workshops based around outdoor pursuits to large corporates, promising to build team spirit through physical activity and a reconnection with nature.
-The promise here is not a destruction of civilisation, or even capitalism, and a return to a pre-lapsarian unity, but rather the deployment of a natural experience, packaged and paid for, as a means to increase organizational effectiveness.
+The promise here is not a destruction of civilisation or capitalism and a return to a pre-lapsarian unity, but rather the deployment of a natural experience, packaged and paid for, as a means to increase organizational effectiveness.